-B2B Buyer Loyalty: Measuring and Tracking Success
+B2B Buyer Loyalty: Measuring and Tracking Success with KPIs

 When my kids were young, I was constantly monitoring their growth.
 After each well child checkup with the pediatrician, I’d compare their height, weight, and body mass index (BMI) to those of their peers in government growth charts.
 Were they growing too fast?
 Too slow?
 Just right?